-Kids Of White House Reporters Take Over And Trump Seems To Prefer It
+Kids Of White House Reporters Take Over, And Trump Seems To Prefer It

-The children of the White House press corps added a little levity to what has been a notoriously fraught relationship, standing in for their parents at 1600 Pennsylvania Avenue on Take Our Daughters And Sons To Work Day.
+The children of the White House press corps added a little levity to what has been a notoriously fraught relationship, standing in for their parents at 1600 Pennsylvania Ave. on Take Our Daughters And Sons To Work Day.

-President Trump, who has practically made a mantra out of the term "fake news," greeted reporters' kids in the Rose Garden Thursday, signing Make America Great Again hats and press cards, while expressing a preference for their company.
+President Trump, who has practically made a mantra of the term "fake news," greeted reporters' kids in the Rose Garden Thursday, signing Make America Great Again hats and press cards while expressing a preference for their company.

 "Honestly, the children ask me better questions," he said, according to the press pool.
 "Your parents are being very nice right now, I can't believe it!
 Because they don't want to embarrass themselves in front of you."

-He praised the children as being "well behaved," and invited them into the Oval Office.
+He praised the children as being "well behaved" and invited them into the Oval Office.
 But he had a question first.

 "Do you want your parents in the Oval Office or out?" he asked.